-H. Report of Expenses for Reimbursement.
+- G. District Expenditures for the Convenience of Others.
+On occasion, the District may make expenditure or incur a charge in connection with District business, for the convenience of persons other than District personnel.
+Such expenditures or charges are made with the understanding that the District shall be credited against reimbursable expenses, or reimbursed directly as a balance owing the District on the "Report of Expenses", as provided in the next section. - H. Report of Expenses for Reimbursement.
 District personnel shall submit a "Report of Expenses" of all expenses incurred by them while acting in the interest of the District, to which will be attached the associated vouchers and/ or receipts.
 Each expenditure item shall include a detailed description of the function and the nature of the District business conducted.
 The statement shall also indicate the travel advance, if any, credits for expenses apportioned to personal needs, services, or expenses incurred to the District.
-Balances owing the District shall be paid on submission of the expense statement.
+Balances owing the District shall be paid on submission of the expenses statement.
 Amounts due to District personnel shall be paid after the expense statement is reviewed by the General Manager and approved by the Board of Directors.